Wowygrimm/Labelling/README.md

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)

 # Darknet #
 Darknet is an open source neural network framework written in C and CUDA.
-It is fast, easy to install, and supports CPU and GPU computation.
+It supports CPU and GPU computation.

 For more information see the [Darknet project website](http://pjreddie.com/darknet).